 As the image above depicts, the SNAP selling technique includes these four basic components.

 Whatever information the modern buyer requires for choosing a solution, the internet is the place for them.
 It is like a brochure market.
 With an abundance of information, these buyers avoid anything that is too complex to understand.
-The buyers have developed a habit of avoiding these complexities and opt for a business that can attract them with concise information.
+The buyers have developed a habit of avoiding these sales complexities and opt for a business that can attract them with concise information.

 Sales professionals must remember this and help prospects change their current habits.
 Only then will they be able to attract these prospects.